Free PDF Check

-Insurance Claims Document Verification API
+Insurance Claims Fraud Detection API

 Detect altered repair estimates, inflated medical reports, and fabricated receipts before claims are paid.
 A single API call surfaces forensic evidence of PDF modification — at document intake, before adjuster review.